MaFi-Games/Captain-of-Industry-issues/.github/ISSUE_TEMPLATE/issue-report.md

 ---
 name: Issue report
-about: Create a report to help us improve
+about: Create an issue report to help us improve the game!
 title: ''
 labels: ''
 assignees: ''